dreamboyguru/Entertainment/README.md

 # Entertainment Frontend Web Application

 Welcome to the Entertainment Web Application repository!
-This application provides a user-friendly platform for accessing a variety of entertainment content, including movies, TV shows, and more.
+This application provides a user-friendly platform for accessing a variety of entertainment content, including movies, TV shows and more.

 ## Tech Stack Used: